 Choosing which products to use in your garden design is largely down to the desired colour and the type of surface to be coloured.
-Cuprinol Garden Shades comes in a wide range of attractive colours, offers up to 5 years weather protection and is perfect for all types of garden sheds and fences.
-It can also be used on trellis, cladding and about any other wooden surface.
+Cuprinol Garden Shades comes in a wide range of attractive colours, offers up to 6 years weather protection and is perfect for all types of garden wood, including sheds and fences.
+It can also be used on trellis, cladding, and about any other wooden surface.
 Although Cuprinol Shades paint can be used on decking balustrades and handrails, it’s not recommended for decking boards as it’s not durable enough to withstand a high degree of foot traffic.

 Specifically formulated for garden sheds and fence panels, Cuprinol 5 Year Ducksback is an advanced non drip wood stain that is water repellent and offers protection against frost and weathering for up to 5 years.
-And if you’re looking for a colourless wood preserver, to protect your wood before painting or staining, we recommend Cuprinol Wood Preserver Clear.
+And if you’re looking for a colourless wood preserver, to protect your wood before painting or staining, we recommend using a wax-free wood preservative such as Barrettine Premier Universal Preserver.
 This product works particularly well as an undercoat with Cuprinol 5 Year Ducksback.

 For wood and non wood surfaces, Ronseal Garden Paint could be the answer.
 Ideal for almost any surface including wood, terracotta, metal and brick, this garden paint comes in a wide range of bright vibrant colours including Purple Berry, Summer Sky and Lime Zest.
 Perfect for wood and metal garden furniture, Terracotta plant pots, brick garden walls and more.